Why Jada Pinkett Smith & Leah Remini Ending Their Public Feud Is So Huge

 Jada Pinkett Smith is a talented actress, a dedicated activist, and a devoted wife and mother.
-She also knows how make an interesting and brutally honest talkshow host.
+But damn if she doesn't also make the most interesting and brutally honest talkshow host.
 Since premiering her Facebook Watch series Red Table Talk this year, the actress has made headlines following every episode for one shocking or compelling revelation after another.

 With the return of the successful series' second season, Pinkett Smith is in the news again, and this time it's for putting to rest a high-profile feud with actress and former Church of Scientology member, Leah Remini.